gudrunhe/secdec/doc/source/gettingstarted.rst

         real_parameters = Mandelstam_symbols + mass_symbols,

-        # the highest order of the final epsilon expansion --> change this value to whatever you think is appropriate
+        # the highest order of the final epsilon expansion -->
+        # change this value to whatever you think is appropriate
         requested_orders = [0],

-        # the optimization level to use in FORM (can be 0, 1, 2, 3, 4)
-        form_optimization_level = 2,

-        # the WorkSpace parameter for FORM
-        form_work_space = '100M',

         # the method to be used for the sector decomposition
         # valid values are ``iterative`` or ``geometric`` or ``geometric_ku``